 Important assessment information

 There are no on campus attendance requirement for this course.
 However, it is the students' responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
-Students are required to complete 6 hours of supervised clinical practice in an Authorised Immunisation Clinic.
 During this clinical placement, students will have to demonstrate mastery of the Competency Standards of Practice for Registered Nurses with Drug Therapy Protocol (DTP) Endorsement as noted in the clinical assessment for this course.

 Requirements for students to complete each assessment item satisfactorily:

-To complete an assessment item satisfactorily, students must obtain at least 50% overall of the marks available for each summative item (written assignment, online discussions and online quiz) in addition to the completion and mastery of the Competency Standards of Practice for Registered Nurses with Drug Therapy Protocol Endorsement (Clinical Experience, Medication Calculations and Basic Life Support) which will be assessed by the student's clinical preceptor, a Registered Nurse who holds DTP endorsement and who will use the Immunisation Clinical Assessment forms developed by USQ for this specific purpose.
+To complete an assessment item satisfactorily, students must obtain at least 50% overall of the marks available for each summative item (written assignment, online discussions and online quiz) in addition to the completion and mastery of the Competency Standards of Practice for Registered Nurses with Drug Therapy Protocol Endorsement (Clinical Experience and Medication Calculations) which will be assessed by the student's clinical preceptor, a Registered Nurse who holds DTP endorsement and who will use the Immunisation Clinical Assessment forms developed by USQ for this specific purpose.
 Failure to attend a Clinical Experience and/or demonstrate competency will result in a Fail grade for this course.